Betterment Everyday Cash Reserve review

 Open a Betterment Everyday Cash Reserve account online using the steps below:

-- Go to the official Betterment website and click Cash from the menu.
+- From the official Betterment website, select Save from the menu.

-- Fill out your name, address and phone number and click Continue.
+- Enter your phone number and select Continue.

 You must meet the following requirements to open a Betterment Everyday Cash Reserve account: